kabugatti/aurora-frontend/docs/assessments/grammar-foundations-assessments.md

-# Grammar Foundations Assessments
+# Grammar Foundations – Present Simple Assessments

-## Q1
+## Question 1
-Complete: "My sister _____ in a hospital.
-She _____ patients every day."
+Which sentence is correct in the Present Simple tense?

-- a) work/help
+- a) She go to school every day.
-- b) works/helps
+- b) She goes to school every day.
-- c) working/helping
+- c) She going to school every day.
-- d) worked/helped
+- d) She is go to school every day.

-**Correct:** b – Tests third-person singular verb agreement.
+**Correct:** b – Tests the Present Simple tense.

 ---

-## Q2
+## Question 2
-Choose the correct sentence:
+Where should the adverb "always" be placed in the sentence?

-- a) He go to the office every day
+- a) He always is on time.
-- b) He goes to the office every day
+- b) He is always on time.
-- c) He going to the office every day
+- c) Always he is on time.
-- d) He gone to the office every day
+- d) He is on always time.

-**Correct:** b – Tests Present Simple tense.
+**Correct:** b – 'Always' usually follows the verb 'be'.

 ---

-## Q3
+## Question 3
-Choose the correct position of the adverb "always" in the sentence "She is tired after work."
+Which sentence is in the Present Simple tense?

-- a) She always is tired after work
+- a) They are playing football now.
-- b) She is always tired after work
+- b) They have played football yesterday.
-- c) Always she is tired after work
+- c) They play football every weekend.
-- d) She is tired always after work
+- d) They will play football tomorrow.

-**Correct:** b – The adverb ‘always’ is usually put after the verb ‘is’.
+**Correct:** c – Tests habits in the Present Simple.

 ---

-## Q4
+## Question 4
-Select the sentence in Present Simple:
+Which of the following is correct?

-- a) They are playing football now
+- a) He go to the office every day.
-- b) They played football yesterday
+- b) He going to the office every day.
-- c) They play football every weekend
+- c) He goes to the office every day.
-- d) They will play football tomorrow
+- d) He is go to the office every day.

-**Correct:** c – Habitual action in Present Simple.
+**Correct:** c – Subject-verb agreement in the Present Simple.

 ---

-## Q5
+## Question 5
-Choose the correct article: "She is ___ teacher."
+Choose the correct article:

-- a) a
+- a) He is a honest man.
-- b) an
+- b) He is an honest man.
-- c) the
+- c) He is the honest man.
-- d) no article
+- d) He is honest man.

-**Correct:** a – Before consonant sound.
+**Correct:** b – Before a consonant sound.